 An exercise you can play with is to gradually expand the belly as you bend your spine backwards and as you pull your head back and up.

-Another exercise is to hold the upright position.
+For this next breathing exercise, hold the upright position.
+Keep your chest lifted and your head pulled back and up.
 As you begin each inhale pull your lower belly inwards slightly.

 Note that your upper ribcage and head will move slightly as you breath with this method but that is fine.

-Play with the amount of tension you use in your lower belly, play with the amount of spinal movement, ribcage movement and head movement you allow while breathing with the suggested criteria of looking for a breathing action that
+Play with the amount of tension you use in your lower belly.
+Also play with the amount of spinal movement, ribcage movement and head movement you allow while breathing with the suggested criteria of looking for a breathing action that

 Once you've got the feeling of this type of breath and posture while sitting see if you can find the same "good" posture while standing.